 The world of the 21st century is increasingly complex and fraught with risk.
-Disruptions related to geopolitical activity, national security, artificial intelligence, data security, financial crises, climate change, biological threats, environmental deterioration, and natural and man-made disasters, among other catalysts, are seemingly daily occurrences, with potential impacts across every commercial sector.
+Disruptions related to geopolitical activity, national security, artificial intelligence, data security, financial crises, climate change, biological threats, natural and man-made disasters, and environmental deterioration, among other catalysts, are seemingly daily occurrences, with potential impacts across every social, geographic and commercial sector.
 As a result, decision making in the face of such uncertainty can be paralyzing to individuals and societies alike.

 At Atlas Research Innovations, we partner with an experienced team of global leaders across a variety of disciplines to take a data-driven and science-based approach towards assessing shifting baselines, complexity and risk.
 We attempt to change the conversation from one of risk and ruin to one of clarity and opportunity.

-Dr. Michael Ferrari is the Managing Partner at Atlas Research Innovations and a Senior Fellow at the Wharton School at the University of Pennsylvania.
+Dr. Michael Ferrari is the Founder and Managing Partner at Atlas Research Innovations, and a Senior Fellow at the Wharton School at the University of Pennsylvania.
 He provides clients with basic and applied bespoke research services towards a variety of scientific, technical and economic domains.
 Most of this work falls at the food-water-energy-infrastructure nexus, and encompasses Data Science & Analytics, Spatial Informatics, AI/Machine Learning, Financial & Physical Risk, GeoEconomics, Sensor Networks, Environmental System Science and Engineering, Smart City & Earth Observation Technologies, and Information Theory.

 Dr. Ferrari earned his PhD from Rutgers (Dept. of Env.
 Systems Sciences & Engineering: programs in Geophysical Fluid Dynamics and Environmental Biophysical Modeling) where his research focused on better understanding the Industrial/Environmental interface and the Earth/Space/Biosphere complex from both an information systems and an evolutionary perspective.
 His doctoral and postdoctoral research in numerical modeling was supported by the NASA Goddard Institute for Space Studies.